applescotch/applescotch.github.io/_posts/2020-06-20-book-review-infinite-jest.md

 Most of all, _Infinite Jest_ left me with a very strong desire to write, as a way to better understand myself, and my world, and all of the crazy characters and stories in it.
 I’ve long wanted to write a novel, and while I don’t feel anywhere near capable of doing that yet, I do feel that _Infinite Jest_ provides a model for how I might approach the task.

 Have you read _Infinite Jest?_ What did you think?
-Let me know by leaving a comment [LINK].
+Let me know by [leaving a comment](https://github.com/applescotch/applescotch.github.io/issues/36).

 [^1]: I learned more new vocabulary from _Infinite Jest_ than I have from probably any other book I’ve ever read.
 In addition to tableau, a few other words that come to mind are bradykinetic, carbuncular, annular, rococo, gestalt, and ghost word, not to mention the names and chemical makeups of far more drugs than I care to know about (I’m [not the only one](https://www.goodreads.com/review/show/9466977) to have made such a list).
 If you’ve read _Infinite Jest,_ you’re probably smiling and chuckling to yourself right now; if you haven’t, read the book so you are in on the jokes!